 he was wretched about himself, the future, life in general . . .

-Chapter 11: Henry Wimbush talks about the original builder of the Crome house (described as a rebellion against nature) writing a book (“Certaine Privy Counsels . . . “) about where to put the bathrooms (at the top of the three towers but long gone) and how to design them to counteract the “degrading effects” and remind us that “we are the noblest creatures of the universe”.
+Chapter 11: Henry Wimbush talks about the original builder of the Crome house (described as a rebellion against nature) writing a book (“Certaine Privy Counsels . . . “) about where to put the bathrooms (at the top of the three towers but long gone) and how to design them to counteract the “degrading effects” and remind us that “we are the noblest creatures of the universe.”
 The bathrooms should all have the noblest books:

-I don’t know what Huxley’s sincere opinion was about human beings, but I believe that he was getting this idea through from some of the elite people in his life who would have laughed hard at this caricatured effort and would have attacked the nobility of human life and human beings in general — the majority, not themselves.
-Actually, it is very interesting and maybe we shouldn’t see it as funny that some of us will try to make our lives and the lives of others as dignified as possible because of and in spite of the pressures that tend to pull us down–in contrast to those who would just let the majority of us live in mud and freezing cold and degradation—which is where we are logically headed when—based on “scientific” claims from social engineering think-tanks– major energy sources such as coal are discontinued and when we are taxed on carbon–since we are made of carbon, we emit carbon, and we need carbon fuels for basic survival.
+I don’t know what Huxley’s sincere opinion was about human beings, but I believe that he was getting this idea through from some of the elites who would have laughed hard at this caricatured effort and would have attacked the nobility of human life and human beings in general — the majority, not themselves.
+Actually, it is very interesting and maybe we shouldn’t see it as funny that some of us will try to make our lives and the lives of others as dignified as possible because of and in spite of the pressures that tend to pull us down.
+This is in contrast to those who would just let the majority of us live in mud and freezing cold and degradation—which is where we are logically headed when—based on “scientific” claims from social engineering think-tanks– major energy sources such as coal are discontinued and when we are taxed on carbon.
+This is because we are made of carbon, we emit carbon as a clean gas, and we need carbon fuels for basic survival.

 you must have a class of people who are secure, safe from public opinion, safe from poverty, leisured, not compelled to waste their time in the imbecile routines that go by the name of Honest Work.

-Chapter 11: Mary realizes that Denis had “deliberately repelled” her efforts to have a “serious discussion” so she turned her attention to Gombauld, who spent many hours each day painting.
+Chapter 12: Mary realizes that Denis had “deliberately repelled” her efforts to have a “serious discussion” so she turned her attention to Gombauld, who spent many hours each day painting.
 Mary dropped in on Gombauld and she was disappointed to see his more realistic painting, having expected to see a cubist work.
 Gombauld sent her on her way after finishing his cigarette.